vogtb/spreadsheet/DOCS.md

 ```
   Calculates the modified internal rate of return of a series of investments.
 @param values - Range or values of payments.
+Ignores text values.
 @param financeRate - The rate of interest of the investments.
 @param reinvestRate - The rate of interest of the reinvestment.
 @returns {number}